 Half a handful each of juicy baby plum tomatoes and black olives.
 Mash them together in a bowl with the back of a spoon.
 Season with black pepper and a squeeze of lemon, there’s no need for salt as the olives are naturally salty.
 Toast four chunky slices of sourdough.
 Smear each slice with the pesto and top with the tomato and olive mash.

 COURGETTE, GOATS CHEESE AND PESTO FRITATTA

 Thinly slice a courgette into ribbons, this is easiest done with a Y-peeler but you can also use a knife.
 Beat three eggs in a bowl with a little salt and black pepper.
 Add a little olive oil to a medium frying pan and cook the strips of courgette over a medium heat until they soften.
 Turn up the heat and pour in the eggs stirring to distribute the courgette.
 As the egg begins to firm drizzle two generous tablespoons of wild garlic pesto across the surface.
 When the base of the frittata is cooked scatter slices of goats cheese on top.
 Finally place the frying pan under a hot grill to finish cooking.
 Remove when the eggs are fluffy and the cheese is melted.

-Hope you enjoy and don’t forget to share your own recipes for wild garlic pesto.
-If you like the idea of foraging you might like my post on making elderflower cordial.
-Happy foraging.
+Hope you enjoy and if you like the idea of foraging you might like my post on making elderflower cordial.